Treatments For Heart Arrhythmia

 New technologies for improving catheter ablation

-As a clinician and electrophysiologist, Dr. Stephen Seslar is focused on improving technology for catheter ablation, a treatment for heart arrhythmia.
+As a clinician and electrophysiologist, Dr. Stephen Seslar is focused on improving access to specialty procedures such as catheter ablation, a treatment for heart arrhythmia.
 Heart arrhythmia disorders are caused by age, heart disease, injury, surgery, and other factors.
 Catheter ablation is a minimally invasive technique that uses a catheter inserted at the groin and threaded up to the heart to detect the electrical signals from the muscle cells of the heart, and to determine the exact location of electrical signals that cause the heart rhythm disorder.
 The catheter is then used to either freeze or cauterize a very small area of the heart to prevent the aberrant electrical signal from giving rise to the arrhythmia.

-Dr. Seslar is focused on using cutting edge technology to improve catheter ablation.
+Dr. Seslar is focused on using cutting edge technology to improve access to catheter ablation.
 For example, he has developed a catheter ablation training simulator using 3D modeling and printing.
-The training simulator has many uses and applications: Models of generic adult or pediatric hearts can be used to train doctors who are new to the technique.
-Alternatively, a radiographic image of the heart of a specific patient can be turned into a 3D model to be used for surgical practice and to understand what sorts of issues could arise during the procedure.
-Dr. Seslar is currently interested in using virtual reality to improve the accuracy of the simulator as it relates to the real-life experience of performing catheter ablation.
+The training simulator has many uses and applications such as generic or patient specific heart models that can be used to train doctors who are new to the technique.
+Dr. Seslar is also exploring the use of virtual reality to improve the portability and educational value of the simulator as it relates to the real-life experience of performing catheter ablation.
+Finally, Dr. Seslar believes that this technology will eventually allow for simplification and lowered cost of the catheter ablation procedure in the future, which could expand the use of performance of these procedures in the rural US and developing countries.

 Dr. Seslar is interested in developing industry partnerships to create new technologies that can improve his training simulator and can improve catheter ablation as a treatment for arrhythmia.